demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-file-delete
 ***
-Delete the specified file name on the remote machine
+Deletes the specified file name on the remote machine.

 #### Base Command